haynieresearch/jarvis/README.md

 * Weather Underground - https://www.wunderground.com/weather/api/
 * Twilio - https://twilio.com
 * Amazon Polly - https://aws.amazon.com/polly/
+* iNWS - https://inws.ncep.noaa.gov/ (not an API key, but how I process NWS alerts)

 If you want SSL you can purchase and install a certificate.
 However, I find it much easier to sign up for a free Cloud Flare (https://www.cloudflare.com) plan and encrypt your external site that way.